Inbibo/adonisfx_docs/docs/installation.md

 `MAYA_MODULE_PATH = drive:/path/to/AdonisFX/folder`

-##### Method 2: Environment variables of the system
+#### Method 2: Environment variables of the system on Linux

-From the terminal, open your preferred text editor to modify the file `~/.bashrc`.
+1. From the terminal, open your preferred text editor to modify the file `~/.bashrc`.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Linux edit bashrc file.](/images/linux_edit_environment.png)
   <figcaption><b>Figure 6</b>: Edit environment from the *~/.bashrc* file.</figcaption>
 </figure>

-Add the command to export the environment variable as shown in the image below.
+2. Add the command to export the environment variable as shown in the image below.

 <figure style="width:80%; margin-left:10%" markdown>
   ![Linux configure environment variable.](/images/linux_add_new_env.png)